owlcollab/obographview/README.md

 For more help on Protégé see [Protégé Documentation](http://protegewiki.stanford.edu/wiki/Protege4UserDocs)

 ## Installation as Protégé PlugIn ##
-Download the latest version from the [Downloads](http://code.google.com/p/obographview/downloads/list) tab.
+Download the latest version from the Releases tab.

 Unzip the archive file.
 There should be one file: **org.geneontology.view.protege.jar**